Accra College of Education: History

-Although the college remained the only day teacher training college in the country, until 2001, it performed very well both academically and professionally.
+Although the college remained the only day teacher training college in the country until 2001, it performed very well both academically and professionally.
 It has produced many students who are eminent in several spheres of national life.
-Many of the past students, tutors of the college have won the best Teacher Awards.
-In 2007 the college won the Inter Colleges Spelling ‘B’ Competition at the zonal level.
+Many of the past students, tutors of the college have won the best Teacher Awaads.
+In 2007, the college won the Inter Colleges Spelling ‘B’ Competition at the zonal level.

 Accra Training College was honored by the visit of the wife of the President of the United States of America, Mrs. Laura Bush and the President of the Republic of Ghana, H.E.
 John Kufuor to launch a programme to produce reading materials for Basic Schools in 2006.
 Physical Education students of Accra Training College go through a programme called the ‘Right to Play’ which is an athlete-driven, international humanitarian organization that use play and sports for the development of children, and the youth in areas of the world affected by poverty, sickness and war.
 The Physical Education department took part in the ‘Nike Fine aside show down’ soccer tournament held at the Trade Fair Centre.
 The College team qualified to the final round of the competition.
 The college hosts all the Face-to-Face meetings of students and lecturers of the University of Education, Winneba for the Distance education programme.
 The current enrolment of students in 2007 was made up of 507 male 300 female students.